VeriFIT/unite/README.md

 - Output filter definition
     - in *conf/analysis_advanced/PluginFilters* define an output filters using a .java file and a .properties file for every filter.
 Use the "ExamplePluginFilter" definition in *conf_example/analysis_advanced/PluginFilters* as a guide on how to define your own.
 For more details refer to the [wiki](https://pajda.fit.vutbr.cz/verifit/oslc-generic-analysis/-/wikis/Usage-Guide/3.-Plugin-Output-Filters).

+Alternatively, one can use environmental variables to override configuration from configuration files.
+The available environmental variables are: UNITE_ANALYSIS_PORT, UNITE_ANALYSIS_HOST, UNITE_COMPILATION_PORT, UNITE_COMPILATION_HOST

 ## How To Run
 Make sure you run a build script (build.sh or build.bat) before attempting to run anything, or use the -b parameter when running the run_all script!